ericsonghi/EricSong_BlueStampPortfolio/index.md

 # Ball Tracker Robot
-The Ball Tracker Robot is a self-driving robot that moves based on the objects it detects, while following a red ball.
+The Ball Tracker Robot is a self-driving robot that moves based on the objects it detects while following a red ball.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |